DAVITtheDev7/ToDo/README.md

 ## Credits

-This app was developed by [Your Name].
+This app was developed by Davit M.

 ## Screenshots